 Abstract: Most traditional theories of clientelism assert that parties in need of securing electoral support invest in vote buying.
-We consider this framework is limited because it assumes that losses and gains affect a party’s decision-making process in a comparable way, and because it assumes that the decision-making process of clientelist political parties focuses only on absolute levels of utilities while overlooking changes in outcomes respect to a reference point.
+We consider this framework limited because it assumes that losses and gains affect a party’s decision-making process in a comparable way, and because it assumes that the decision-making process of clientelist political parties focuses only on absolute levels of utility while overlooking changes in outcomes with respect to a reference point.
 We hypothesize that parties are risk-averse in the domain of gains and risk-seeking in the domain of losses—i.e., losing an election hurts more than winning an election pleases.
 Unlike traditional theories of clientelism, we argue that vote buying is most likely when parties are probable winners or have experienced important losses in the past.
-After formalizing a theory of vote buying, we tested it in the lab by designing an economic experiment.
-Exploiting these novel experimental data, we show that prospect theory bridges important yet unexplained gaps in the literature.
+After formalizing a theory of vote buying, we tested it by designing an economic experiment.
+Exploiting these novel experimental data, we show that prospect theory bridges important unexplained gaps in the literature.

 THANK YOU PARAGRAPH: Authors are listed in alphabetical order.
 We thank Jack Levy for his detailed comments and helpful revisions.
-We also thank Barbara Vis, Janne Tukiainen, Lauri Saaksvuori and Salomo Hirvonen for their suggestions.
-We thank O’Higgins University for funding this project, and the participants of the colloquium at the Centre for Experimental Social Sciences (CESS) at Universidad de Santiago (Chile), the participants of the “DPINVEST & INVESThub Workshop on Interventions, Evaluations and Field Experiments” (Turku, Finland) and the participants of the Political Science and Economics seminars at Turku University, Finland.
-Javiera Tobar, Cristopher Reyes and Bastián Garrido provided excellent research assistance.
+We also thank Barbara Vis, Janne Tukiainen, Lauri Saaksvuori, and Salomo Hirvonen for their suggestions.
+We thank O’Higgins University for funding this project, and the participants of the colloquium at the Centre for Experimental Social Sciences (CESS) at Universidad de Santiago (Chile), the participants of the “DPINVEST & INVESThub Workshop on Interventions, Evaluations and Field Experiments” (Turku, Finland), and the participants of the Political Science and Economics seminars at Turku University, Finland.
+Javiera Tobar, Cristopher Reyes, and Bastián Garrido provided excellent research assistance.

 Parties With a Gambling Problem: Vote Buying as a Risky Yet Persistent Strategy

 Vote buying is a very risky strategy.
 First, it is illegal.
-Buying votes requires extra care to avoid both reputational, electoral and legal costs.
+Buying votes requires extra care to avoid reputational, electoral, and legal costs.
 For instance, due to the stigma associated with vote buying, clientelist political parties might risk electoral support from the wealthy or from society in general .
-Second, vote choices are secret, thus preventing parties from effective monitoring and enforcing .
-Actually, even in developing contexts such as Africa , the Philippines and Latin America , voters might accept the private benefit but then secretly vote for another party , making the risks taken by the clientelist party worthless.
+Second, vote choices are secret, thus preventing parties from conducting effective monitoring and enforcement .
+Even in developing contexts such as Africa , the Philippines , and Latin America , voters might accept the private benefit but then secretly vote for another party , rendering the risks taken by the clientelist party worthless.

-If vote buying is risky , expensive and uncertain , How do political parties allocate scarce resources efficiently?
-In this paper we address two related but more specific questions about strategic vote buying related to the role of political contestation and sunk costs.
+If vote buying is risky , expensive , and uncertain , how do clientelist political parties allocate scarce resources efficiently?
+In this paper, we address two related but more specific questions about strategic vote buying related to the role of political contestation and sunk costs.
 First, How risk-tolerant are parties when facing contested elections?
 Second, Do clientelist political parties consider “yesterday’s” spending levels when buying votes “today”?
-These are important questions as they directly speak about a party’s decision-making process under risk.
-Unfortunately we find that the literature provides conflicting or inconclusive answers to these questions.
-This paper posits that these gaps in the literature originate in a wrong understanding about the party’s decision-making processes under risk.
+These are important questions, as they directly speak about a party’s decision-making process when faced with risk.
+Unfortunately, we find that the literature provides conflicting or inconclusive answers to these questions.
+This paper posits that these gaps in the literature originate in a misunderstanding about a party’s decision-making processes under risk.

 Traditional theories of clientelism assert that vote buying is more likely when parties are probable electoral losers, while ignoring prior spending levels on vote buying.
-We consider this framework is limited in a number of ways.
-First, it assumes that losses and gains affect party’s decision-making process in a comparable way—i.e., winning elections feels good as losing one hurts.
-Second, it assumes that the decision-making process of clientelist political parties focuses only on absolute levels of utilities while overlooking changes in outcomes respect to a reference point.
+We consider this framework limited in a number of ways.
+First, it assumes that losses and gains affect a party’s decision-making process in a comparable way—i.e., winning elections feels good, while losing one hurts.
+Second, it assumes that the decision-making process of clientelist political parties focuses only on absolute levels of utility while overlooking changes in outcomes with respect to a reference point.
 In this paper we contest these assumptions.